-6.2 Rebuttal Period To Challenge Revocation Expiration of Fuel Cost Policy
+6.2 Rebuttal Period To Challenge Expiration of Fuel Cost Policy.

-Market Sellers who have a Fuel Cost Policy that has been immediately expired revoked by PJM will be provided a three (3) Business Day rebuttal period, starting from the date of-expiration revocation, to submit supporting documentation to PJM demonstrating that the revoked expired Fuel Cost Policy accurately reflects the fuel pricing or cost estimation method sourcedocumented in the previously approved Fuel Cost Policy that was expired., transportation cost, procurement process used, applicable adders, or commodity cost for such generation resource such that the Fuel Cost Policy accurately reflects the Market Seller's fuel procurement practices and methodology for pricing fuel.
-During the rebuttal period, if the Market Seller does not have a PJM-approved Fuel Cost Policy, it may not submit a non-zero cost-based offer.
-The penalty will still apply during the rebuttal period.
-However, if, upon review of the Market Seller's supporting documentation, PJM determines that the revoked expired policy accurately reflects the Market Seller's actual methodology used to develop the cost-based offer that was submitted at the time of revocation expiration and that the Market Seller has not violated its Fuel Cost Policy, then PJM will refund to the Market Seller the penalty payments and make whole the Market Seller via uplift payments for the time period for which the applicable Fuel Cost Policy had been expired revoked and the generation resource was mitigated to its cost-based offer.
+Market Sellers who have a Fuel Cost Policy that has been immediately expired by PJM will be provided a three (3) Business Day rebuttal period, starting from the date of expiration, to submit supporting documentation to PJM demonstrating that the expired Fuel Cost Policy accurately reflects the fuel pricing and/or cost estimation method documented in the previously approved Fuel Cost Policy that was expired.
+However, if, upon review of the Market Seller's supporting documentation, PJM determines that the expired policy accurately reflects the Market Seller's actual methodology used to develop the cost-based offer that was submitted at the time of expiration and that the Market Seller has not violated its Fuel Cost Policy, then PJM will make whole the Market Seller via uplift payments for the time period for which the applicable Fuel Cost Policy had been expired and the generation resource was mitigated to its cost-based offer.